Where Does Time Begin?

 Photo: courtesy of the artist and Inman Gallery, Houston

 September marks Kerry Inman Gallery’s 25th anniversary and, with an exhibition of new works by Demetrius Oliver, the gallery shows no signs of slowing down or shying away from provocative art.
-For his show “Anemometer,” New York-based Oliver continues to use found imagery and everyday physical materials to explore abstract ideas and interpret phenomena, specifically positioning the artist’s studio and the gallery as a celestial or cosmic observatory.
+For his show “Anemometer,” which, unfortunately, has nothing to do with purchasing a handheld anemometer to measure windspeed.
+New York-based Oliver continues to use found imagery and everyday physical materials to explore abstract ideas and interpret phenomena, specifically positioning the artist’s studio and the gallery as a celestial or cosmic observatory.
 In this case the installation, inspired by a three centuries old storm on the planet Jupiter, is a collection of sculptures, photographs and drawings using prosaic materials that interact with properties of air, going so far as to obstruct several of the gallery doorways with aluminum storm shutters.
 Whereas previously his work could be considered an inquiry on the act of looking, this exhibition hints at the effects of atmospheres as well.
 Oliver studied at the Rhode Island School of Design and the University of Pennsylvania before attending the Skowhegan School of Painting and Sculpture; he is currently a visual arts lecturer at Princeton.
 In 2010, he presented Jupiter, an installation for New York’s High Line that celebrated the autumnal equinox and the Jupiter opposition, and was on view for an entire lunar cycle.
 “Anemometer” runs September 11 to October 24, 2015, at Inman Gallery.

 Untitled No. 1988 from the series Endless